 Cause A fungus, Gloeotinia temulenta, that lives in infected grass seed.
 Over 40 species of grass are susceptible.
 The disease is most common in annual ryegrass, perennial ryegrass, and tall fescue.
 In spring, the fungus emerges as stalked, cup-shaped apothecia (one to several per seed).
 Ascospores are ejected from the apothecia into the air; only those that land on flowers of a susceptible grass host will infect.
 Within two weeks of infection, secondary spores (conidia) may form on the surface of developing seed.
 Conidia are spread to healthy flowers by rain splashing.
 Rainy conditions are required for blind seed development and spread.
-The disease often develops in early maturing cultivars, especially when prolonged rainy weather occurs during flowering.
+The disease often develops in early maturing varieties, especially when prolonged rainy weather occurs during flowering.

 Symptoms Poor seed germination.
 Infected seed may be shrunken, rusty in color, or may have a pink coloration.
 Infected seed are difficult to find.
 Tests for blind seed include soaking the seeds in water to dislodge conidia, concentration by centrifugation, and examination under the microscope for conidia typical of Gloeotinia sp.